Career Definition for Religious Art Professionals

 While not necessarily required to start a career, students who are interested in religious art may pursue bachelor's degree programs in the visual arts, music, theater, or religious studies.
 A Bachelor of Arts in Visual Arts may include classes in general education, art history, and the fundamentals of studio art.
 Undergraduates who pursue a 4-year program in religious studies may have the chance to pursue more in-depth studies of faith-based themes.

 In addition to understanding the relationship between art and religion, religious art professionals are knowledgeable about the software and technology used to create their works.
 According to the College Board, aspiring artists also need to know how to market and promote themselves.

 Career and Salary Outlook

 Although the U.S. Bureau of Labor Statistics (BLS) does not provide job outlook and salary statistics that are specific to religious artists, it does report figures for actors, fine artists, and musicians.
-According to the BLS, actors will have faster-than-average job growth while the latter two occupational groups will experience slower-than-average job growth from 2014 to 2024.
-The BLS also reports that, in May 2015, craft and fine artists earned median wages of $21.68 an hour, while actors and musicians (including singers) were paid median hourly fees of $18.80 and $24.20 respectively.
+According to the BLS, actors will have faster-than-average job growth while the latter two occupational groups will experience average job growth from 2016 to 2026.
+The BLS also reports that, in May 2017, craft and fine artists earned median wages of $23.64 an hour, while actors and musicians (including singers) were paid median hourly fees of $17.49 and $26.96 respectively.

 Alternate Career Options

 Postsecondary Philosophy and Religion Teachers

 While a Doctor of Philosophy (Ph.D.) is usually required to teach postsecondary courses in religion, philosophy, and theology, individual community colleges may consider candidates with a master's degree.
 Additional activities for postsecondary teachers may include administrative duties, curriculum development, research, and writing.
-The BLS reports that employment prospects for postsecondary teachers across the country are expected to increase by 13% between 2014 and 2024, a faster-than-average rate in comparison to all other occupations.
-As of May 2015, postsecondary philosophy and religion teachers earned median yearly wages of $72,470.
+The BLS reports that employment prospects for postsecondary philosophy and religion teachers are expected to increase by 12% between 2016 and 2026.
+As of May 2017, postsecondary philosophy and religion teachers earned median yearly wages of $69,590.

 Writers and Authors